JulianaRojasGuillen/JulianaRojasGuillen/README.md

 ### Hello!
 I'm Juliana 👋

-I'm a Industrial Engineer and passionate about software development and data analysis. :revolving_hearts:
+I'm a Industrial Engineer and passionate about data analysis. :revolving_hearts: